-Background/Purpose: The long-term impact of childhood-onset systemic lupus erythematosus on Health-related Quality of Life (HRQoL) in adult SLE patients in comparison to those with adult-onset SLE is unknown.
+Objective: The long-term impact of childhood-onset systemic lupus erythematosus (SLE) on health-related quality of life (HRQoL) in adult SLE patients in comparison to those with adult-onset SLE is unknown.
 We aim to examine and compare HRQoL trajectories in adults with adolescent- and adult-onset SLE.
-Methods: Patients enrolled in the LUMINA cohort were included.
-Adolescent-onset SLE were those diagnosed <24 years of age, and adult-onset SLE otherwise.
-Sociodemographic, clinical, medications, behavioral/psychological and functioning data were obtained.
-Longitudinal trajectories of the physical component (PCS) and the mental component (MCS) SF-36 summary scores were compared between the groups using a linear mixed model accounting for time-dependent and independent covariates.
-Results: 470 SLE patients were included (95 adolescent-onset SLE and 375 adult-onset SLE).
-The mean age at diagnosis was 19.7 years (SD: 2.8) in the adolescent group and 39.3 years (SD: 11.0) in the adult group.
-Baseline PCS was higher (better physical functioning) in adolescent- when compared to adult-onset SLE (38.9 vs 34.3 respectively, p<0.001); however, the baseline MCS scores was comparable between the groups (41.4 vs 40.5 respectively, p=0.53).
-The HRQoL improved equally in both groups with no statistically significant difference within and between the groups (last PCS and MCS mean scores: 43.9 and 45.3 in adolescent-onset SLE; 38.1 and 43 in adult-onset SLE respectively).
-Conclusions: Adults with adolescent-onset SLE exhibited better physical functioning when compared with the adult SLE group despite more severe disease; noteworthy, HRQoL was below the general US population despite clinically meaningful improvement in HRQoL over time in both groups.
-This article is protected by copyright.
-All rights reserved.
+Methods: Patients enrolled in the LUpus in MInorities: NAture versus Nurture cohort were included.
+Adolescent-onset SLE were those diagnosed before 24 years of age, and adult-onset SLE were those diagnosed otherwise.
+Sociodemographic, clinical, medications, behavioral/psychological, and functioning data were obtained.
+Longitudinal trajectories of the physical component summary (PCS) and the mental component summary (MCS) Short Form 36 health survey scores were compared between the groups using a linear mixed model accounting for time-dependent and independent covariates.
+Results: A total of 470 SLE patients were included (95 with adolescent-onset SLE and 375 with adult-onset SLE).
+The mean ± SD age at diagnosis was 19.7 ± 2.8 years in the adolescent group and 39.3 ± 11.0 years in the adult group.
+The baseline PCS scores were higher (better physical functioning) in adolescent-onset SLE than in adult-onset SLE (38.9 versus 34.3, respectively; P < 0.001); however, the baseline MCS scores were comparable between the groups (41.4 versus 40.5, respectively; P = 0.53).
+The HRQoL improved equally in both groups with no statistically significant difference within and between the groups (last mean PCS and MCS scores 43.9 and 45.3 in adolescent-onset SLE; 38.1 and 43 in adult-onset SLE).
+Conclusions: Adults with adolescent-onset SLE exhibited better physical functioning than those in the adult SLE group, despite more severe disease; noteworthy, HRQoL was below the general US population, despite clinically meaningful improvement in HRQoL over time in both groups.

 Bibliographical notePublisher Copyright: